 - STITCH - Machine straight stitch across the hole numerous times.
 This will hold down the loose threads and create a strong reinforced area.
 Use a matching color thread for maximum invisibility.
 You can use your regular presser foot or a darning foot.

 How to Fix a Hole in Jeans by Hand

 Not everyone wants to slap stitch a patch onto their jeans.
 Here are some other methods for how to fix a hole in jeans without a sewing machine.

 Hand Sewing a Straight Tear or Rip

-Straight tears may not look like a hole, but if it is not fixed as soon as possible it will become one.
+Straight tears may not look like a hole, but if it is not fixed as soon as possible they will become one.
 This approach works well if the threads are still there to sew up and secure.
 It is best to repair long tears by hand.

 - RE-INFORCE - Start by using some fabric mending tape or iron-on interfacing under the tear.
 This bonds the tear together and helps with having something to sew into.

 - STITCH - When the tear is secure use an overcast stitch to bring the threads together.